-Before February 25, 2022, each brief served under Rule 5 shall be scored in accordance with Rules 21 and 23(a) to generate a Brief Score for each team for use in the Regional Rounds.
+Before March 3, 2023 each brief served under Rule 5 shall be scored in accordance with Rules 21 and 23(a) to generate a Brief Score for each team for use in the Regional Rounds.

 7. Regional Directors' Regional Rounds Notification & Brief Sharing a.
-On or before February 25, 2022, the Regional Director(s) shall email initial pairings, sides, location, time, and all other logistics of the Regional Rounds to each participating team that complied with all Rules.
+On or before March 3, 2023, the Regional Director(s) shall email initial pairings, sides, location, time, and all other logistics of the Regional Rounds to each participating team that complied with all Rules.
 The Regional Directors shall make every effort to provide this information as soon as possible as it becomes known and/or following brief judging.

 b.
-Between February 25, 2022 and March 4, 2022 (11:00 pm local time) each team shall share their briefs with the other teams in their region via service email, copying the Regional Director(s) of its respective region.
+Between March 3, 2023 and March 10, 2023 (11:00 pm local time) each team shall share their briefs with the other teams in their region via service email, copying the Regional Director(s) of its respective region.
 The Certification of Service shall not be changed but should still reflect the Regional Director(s).

-8. Regional Rounds - Friday, March 11- Sunday, March 18, 2022 a.
-Preliminary Round i.
-Each Regional Director shall seed teams for a preliminary round based on Brief Score, with the team having the highest Brief Score competing against the team having the lowest Brief Score, the team having the second-highest Brief Score competing against the team having the second-lowest Brief Score, and so on.
+8. Regional Rounds - Friday, March 17 - Sunday, March 19, 2023 a.
+Preliminary Round

+- i.
+Each Regional Director shall seed teams for a preliminary round based on Brief Score, with the team having the highest Brief Score competing against the team having the lowest Brief Score, the team having the second-highest Brief Score competing against the team having the second-lowest Brief Score, and so on. - ii.
-ii.
 Only in the instance that a Region is unable to field an even number of teams or eight (8) teams total, the Regional Director may seed the Preliminary Round with "dummy" team(s) to provide even preliminary round oral arguments among at least eight teams.
 "Dummy" teams shall not be scored or advance as such.
-Dummy teams may be selected from other competing teams that have already argued and/or other administrators.
+Dummy teams may be selected from other competing teams that have already argued and/or other administrators. - iii.

-iii.
 Each Regional Director shall randomly assign opposing parties (Appellant or Appellee) to each paired team for oral argument, such as by uncalled coin flip, spreadsheet randomizer, random number generator, etc.

-iv.
-At least two days before the Preliminary Rounds, (i.e., by March 9, 2022) each team shall share its brief with its opposing party via service email, copying the Regional Director(s) of its respective region.

-v.
-The paired teams shall present oral argument for their assigned side under Rule 18, and the oral argument shall be scored under Rule 22(b).

-vi.
-Each Regional Director shall calculate each team's Preliminary Round Score from the team's oral argument and Brief scores under Rule 23(b).

-vii.
-A number of teams having the highest Preliminary Round Score following the preliminary round shall advance to the bracketed rounds.
+- iv.
+The paired teams shall present oral argument for their assigned side under Rule 18, and the oral argument shall be scored under Rule 22(b). - v.
+Each Regional Director shall calculate each team's Preliminary Round Score from the team's oral argument and Brief scores under Rule 23(b). - vi.
+A number of teams having the highest Preliminary Round Score following the preliminary round shall advance to the bracketed rounds. - vii.

-viii.
 Each Regional Director shall serve all Preliminary Scores and identification of advancing teams on each team in their region and on the National Operations Director.